Asynchronous Cells

 Checking if Complete

-This allows other cells to check if, and be notified of, an asynchronous operation has completed or whether its still in progress.
+This allows other cells to check if, and be notified when, an asynchronous operation has completed or whether its still in progress.

 final complete = Future.delayed(Duration(seconds: 10))